-Arrive in Rio de Janeiro and transfer to our hotel in the city's famous Copacabana district, where our Brazil adventure begins with a welcome dinner this evening.
+Arrive in Sao Paulo and transfer to our boutique hotel in the upscale Jardins district, a leafy, low-rise oasis in the heart of this burgeoning city.
+Our Brazil adventure begins with a welcome dinner this evening.

 Day 2: Sao Paulo / Cuiaba / North Pantanal

 Fly this morning to Cuiaba, then transfer by road to Araras Ecolodge in the northern Pantanal.
 Declared a World Heritage Site and Biosphere Reserve by UNESCO in 2000, the Pantanal’s vast expanse of wet marshlands and dry islands is South America's primary wildlife sanctuary.
 Its name derives from the Portuguese word pantano, meaning "swamp."
 With rhythmic regularity, this vast depression in the center of South America floods with the annual rains, submerging most of its environs.
 As the waters recede during the dry season, they leave a mosaic of pools and marshes where a plethora of life flourishes in intense concentrations.
 Some 3,500 different plants thrive here, and the Pantanal is home to 10 million caiman, 650 bird species, 400 kinds of fish, myriad reptiles and amphibians, and more than 100 mammal species.
 Wandering the nature trails around the lodge, we get our first sense of the wondrous biodiversity that awaits our exploration.